GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-87/index.md

 title: New in Chrome 87
 description: >
   Chrome 87 is rolling out now!
-You can now control pan, tilt, and zoom on webcams that support it, range requests and service workers don’t require as many workarounds, the font access API starts it’s origin trial, and plenty more.
-Let’s dive in and see what’s new for developers in Chrome 87!
+You can now control pan, tilt, and zoom on webcams that support it, range requests and service workers don't require as many workarounds, the font access API starts it's origin trial, and plenty more.
+Let's dive in and see what's new for developers in Chrome 87!
 layout: 'layouts/blog-post.njk'
 date: 2020-11-17
 updated: 2020-11-23